platyplus/authentication-server/README.md

 ## Limitations

 - Not tested with Heroku
-- there is not user and role management except to create a single user with no specific role.
+- There is no user and role management except to create a single user with no specific role.
 I myself do this part with a frontend app that access the database through a Hasura GraphQL endpoint.
 - The JWKS endpoint `/jwks` is not working, I could not find a way to format the modulus (n) part of the JWK that is read by the Hasura graphql-engine without error.
-Contribution welcome!
+A contribution would be much appreciated!
 - This server is designed to work with one RSA key only, and does not handle its regular rotation.
-- No handling of JWT expiration
+- No handling of JWT expiration and key turnover.
-- No automated tests
+- No automated tests.

 Contributions are welcome!